lamanno-epfl/velocycle/README.md

 ## Contact

 For questions and help requests, you can reach out to [Alex Lederer](mailto:alex.lederer@epfl.ch) and [Gioele La Manno](mailto:gioele.lamanno@epfl.ch).
 We are happy to hear your feedback and comments!
-If you found a bug, please use the [issue tracker](https://github.com/lamanno-epfl/velocycle/issues).

 ## Additional materials

-For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following [Zenodo]() page and [GEO](), both of which are coming soon!.
+For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following [Google Drive](https://drive.google.com/drive/folders/1G_VPLpD8trPBZ8F8h7cBzcPPkKPn2Fik?usp=drive_link) folder and [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE250148).
+In the future, files will be transferred from the Google Drive to Zenodo.

 ## Citation

 Coming soon!
+In the meantime, please contact the authors if you would like to cite our work.